 Also I am replacing the belt tension control with a printed part which will make adjusting the tension much easier.
-The model is on thingiverse.com. https://www.thingiverse.com/thing:2482051
+The original model is on thingiverse.com but I’ve already redesigned much of it.
+The original is here: https://www.thingiverse.com/thing:2482051

 Eventually I’ll also replace the tension control for the Y-belt, but that’s less critical to me, but I will use the strengthening device that goes under the heat-bed which was recommended in the video of the part in the paragraph above.
 I would recommend making that part out of PETG or ABS if you use that since it will get hot.

 Now I also had trouble with the limiter switch for the x movement of the printer.
 Sometimes the carrier plate would hit it correctly and sometimes it wouldn’t.
 This can be improved by tightening the carrier making it straighter if it was loose from the factory, but if that looseness had forced them to position the switch a bit strangely the switch might be way off when you tighten the carrier.

 A common solution is to add a little plastic thing to the end of the metal switch lever to make it a bit bigger.
 Yeah that works, but that plastic piece is a pretty small part to print correctly and it can shift.

 Another solution is you can bend the metal lever a bit up and down a bit which is a good solution to adjust for things like bed height, but you can’t really bend it side to side very well because it’s flat.

 So the best solution is to move the switch to in line with the carrier so that the carrier can never miss it.
 But to do that I needed to make a new mount.
 I tried a few different designs other people had made until I came up with one of my own.